ShurimasKitten/HomoclinicContinuation_COCO/README.md

 $$L_s(\mu) = U_s(\mu)V(\alpha)^T,$$

-$$L_u(\mu) = U_u(\mu)W(\alpha)^T,$$
+$$L_u(\mu) = U_u(\mu)W(\alpha)^T.$$

-which both vary smoothly with the parameters $\mu$.

 ## Codimension-two homoclinic bifurcations
-A homoclinic connection can become degenerate at isolated codimension-two points along a homoclinic bifurcation curve.
-These degeneracies act as organisation centers for the surrounding parameter space.
-We monitor the type of equilibrium involved in the homoclinic connection and detect several codimension-two homoclinic bifurcations.
+A homoclinic connection can become degenerate at isolated codimension-two points along a homoclinic bifurcation curve, acting as organisation centers for nearby bifurcations.
+We detect several codimension-two homoclinic bifurcations and also monitor the type of equilibrium involved in the homoclinic connection.
 The equilibrium type may be printed and has the following labels.

 <div align="center">